With Veterans Day coming up soon, on Tuesday, November 11, 2025, it may be a good time to make sure you can find or update your military ID.

-Each year thousands of businesses have discounts, deals and free meals for veterans and active duty servicemembers.
-So ahead of Veterans Day this year, I wanted to do a quick touchbase on the types of military ID available for use that work as a proof of service.
+Each year, thousands of businesses offer discounts, deals, and free meals to veterans and active-duty servicemembers.
+Ahead of Veterans Day this year, I wanted to touch base on the types of military IDs available for use that serve as proof of service.

 Department of Defense Identification Card (DoD ID)